edabicakci/badAppleAscii/README.md

 * ensure that openCV numPY is installed in your local environment
 * run pip install python-opencv and pip install numpy if they are not
 * Set the file path to the badApple.avi file
-* ensure that BadApple.avi is in the same folder as badAppleAscii.py
 * run it!